 Travel gear : our packing list

-The question about our equipment comes up VERY often!
+The question about our travel gear comes up VERY often!
 So I'm not going to make you a list of our equipment here because for that you can go directly on the concerned blog posts (depending on the type of trip)

 - Our equipment when we left on a round the world trip

-- The equipment for the Via Alpina (crossing Switzerland through the Alps in summer... so bivouac and trek equipment)
+- Our gear for the Via Alpina hike (crossing Switzerland through the Alps in summer... so bivouac and trekking gear)

-- Our equipment on the Kungsleden hike in Lapland (autumn trek with "fresh" temperatures)
+- Our gear for the Kungsleden hike in Lapland (autumn trek with "fresh" temperatures)

 More generally we have evolved a lot in the material we have and for this post, rather than talking about what we have (you can see it in the articles above) we will rather talk to you about why we purchase what: